Loose Tooth in Adults: Causes and When to See a Dentist

 - Bone Graft: This helps regenerate the bone around the tooth to help keep it in place.
 We sometimes perform this in conjunction with a dental implant.

-How Do I Prevent Loose Teeth?
+How Do I Prevent a Loose Tooth?

 Are you familiar with the saying, “An ounce of prevention is worth a pound of cure?”
 Perhaps no truer words apply to your dental health, so here are some of the surest ways to defend against a loose tooth: